JosefHobler/counter-uas-ai-system/explained.md

 - **One shared contract (`schemas.py`).** Producers and consumer validate the same Pydantic models, so the format can't silently drift, and out-of-range junk (`threat_score=50`) is rejected at ingest instead of corrupting the UI.
-- **One shared telemetry client (`telemetry.py`).** Killed a near-identical copy-pasted client on each node.
-One place to fix bugs, one behaviour.
+- **One shared POST worker (`telemetry.py`).** Killed a near-identical copy-pasted client on each node, then split out `AsyncPoster` so the telemetry client, the candidate sender, and the confirm-service forwarder all reuse the same non-blocking, drop-oldest behaviour.
+- **Cue/confirm over crops, not video.** The edge filters first and sends only small crops; the heavy GPU model runs only on those.
+It keeps the tether light and the big model idle until there's something to judge — the right division of labour for a Pi-on-a-drone + Orin-on-the-ground deployment.
 - **Non-blocking, drop-oldest telemetry.** Detection latency is sacred; the network is not allowed to slow the frame loop, so a full queue drops the oldest frame rather than blocking.